-All of our yachts are fitted with propane detectors.
+All our yachts are fitted with propane detectors.
+On Amatheia, the display is located to the left of the 12V panel.
 The propane 'sniffer' has been placed in the bilge (propane is heavier than air and so will sink into the bilge).
 The detectors are sensitive to several types of gas and will trigger the alarm.
 The alarm can also be triggered if there is moisture in the bilge.
 If the alarm sounds it does not necessarily mean that the propane system is leaking, so don't panic!!

-In the event that the alarm goes off follow these steps:
+If the alarm goes off, follow these steps:

-- Close the valve on the propane tank. - Check the stove and surrounding area for propane smell. - If detected, open up the bilges and hatches.
+- Close the valve on the propane tank. - Check the stove and surrounding area for propane smell. - If detected, open all the bilges and hatches.
 Point the boat downwind and use the manual bilge pump to pump out the bilges. - Call Horizon immediately